-The locations on this brochure are for the current semester.
+The locations for this program change each semester.
 For the most accurate list of future voyages, please go to Semester at Sea's website.

 Semester at Sea

-Semester at Sea circumnavigates the globe on a floating campus-the MV Explorer-during customized fall and spring semester voyages.
+Semester at Sea circumnavigates the globe on a floating campus-the MV World Odyssey-during customized fall and spring semester voyages.
 Students pursue academic courses on board the ship while participating in land field work activities in a variety of ports of call as part of each class.

 Global, comparative education is the element that distinguishes Semester at Sea from other study abroad programs.
 The nature of the shipboard campus allows diverse learning communities to live and learn in close quarters as they travel the world, and provides opportunities for intensive engagement, reflection, interaction, and exchange.
 Semester at Sea curricula provide examples of countries and cultures in varying stages of economic development, contrasting political systems, and great diversity of religious and cultural values.
 The Global Studies core courses provide the foundation for the academic work, and several alliances with internationally focused research and cultural outreach groups complement in-classroom and field learning.

-The University of Virginia is the academic sponsor of Semester at Sea.
-As the academic sponsor, the University provides collaborative leadership in the selection and cultivation of deans, faculty, curricula, library resources, and educational programming.
+Colorado State University is the academic sponsor of Semester at Sea.
+As the academic sponsor, the CSU provides collaborative leadership in the selection and cultivation of deans, faculty, curricula, library resources, and educational programming.

 Please note that course offerings change with EACH VOYAGE, so the previously approved courses may not be available during your particular voyage.
 It is likely that you will need to select some new courses and submit them to the Bentley Office of International Education for approval.
 We STRONGLY suggest that you plan on filling "elective" spots and not necessarily taking major, minor, or even business courses.